docutils/docutils/docutils/docs/ref/doctree.rst

 Custom Attribute Types
 ======================

-The Docutils DTD defines *custom attribute types* via `parameter entities
-<parameter entity reference_>`__ that resolve to standard attribute types
+To highlight specific attribute value constraints, the Docutils Generic DTD defines *custom attribute types* via `parameter entities`_ that resolve to standard attribute types.
-to highlight specific attribute value constraints.
 In the docutils.nodes_ reference implementation, values are stored using the specified Python data types.